Testing Scalable Bell Inequalities for Quantum Graph States on IBM Quantum Devices: Settings of Experiments

 \subsection{Circuit Preparation \lowercase{}}

-In this experiment, we investigated the correlations of path graph $P_N$ and star graph $S_N$ using the IBM Quantum 65-qubit device (\verb+ibmq_manhattan+) and 27-qubit devices (\verb+ibmq_toronto+ and \verb+ibmq_sydney+).
-In order to make shallower circuits for path graph state, star graph state, and the quantum state of the graph structure inherent to each real device, we referred to the circuit designing techniques used by Wei et al. \cite{PhysRevA.101.032343} and Mooney et al. \cite{s41598-019-49805-7}.
+In this experiment, we used IBM Quantum 65-qubit device (\verb+ibmq_brooklyn+) and 27-qubit devices (\verb+ibm_cairo+, \verb+ibm_hanoi+, \verb+ibm_kawasaki+, \verb+ibmq_montreal+, \verb+ibm_mumbai+ and \verb+ibmq_toronto+).
+On these devices, we investigated the correlations of path graph $P_N$, star graph $S_N$, and the connection graphs of each device.
+In order to prepare shallower circuits, we referred to the circuit designing techniques used by Wei et al. \cite{Wei2019} and Mooney et al. \cite{ghz_fidelity20mooney}.